Hengle/Bezier-Curves-In-Unity/README.md

 I recently need some code for Bezier curves and while there was a lot a stuff spread around the internet about curves it was difficult to find a single implementation that included all the commonly needed algorithms.
 I ended up writing a implementation based on a few sources (mostly this [one](https://www.codeproject.com/Articles/25237/Bezier-Curves-Made-Simple)) and thought I would shared the results as there were a few things that are quite hard to work out.

-See [home page](https://www.digital-dust.com/single-post/2018/03/09/Bezier-Curves-in-Unity) for Unity package download.
+You can download a Unity package [here](https://app.box.com/s/kk7ghn8hvihamvbi7e951ul4t7oa3wel).

 I ended up with 3 Bezier curve classes.